beatgammit/simple-pam/README.md

 `gcc -fPIC -fno-stack-protector -c src/mypam.c`

-`sudo ld -x --shared -o /lib/security/mypam.so mypam.o`
+`ld -x --shared -lpam -o /tmp/pam_mypam.so mypam.o`

 The first command builds the object file in the current directory and the second links it with PAM.
 Since it's a shared library, PAM can use it on the fly without having to restart.